 Aaditya Thackeray meets Sonia and Manmohan, invites them for Uddhav's swearing-in

+Aaditya is the second Thackeray to visit 10, Janpath.
+In July, his uncle and Maharashtra Navnirman Sena (MNS) chief Raj Thackeray had met Gandhi at her residence to garner support for his demand to switch back to paper ballots while conducting elections.
+From Gandhi's residence, Aaditya Thackeray reached Singh's residence and invited the former prime minister for the swearing-in ceremony of his father.

-He told reporters that he met the two senior Congress leaders and sought their blessings.
+Later, Aaditya Thackeray told reporters that he met the two senior Congress leaders and sought their blessings.
+Senior Sena leader and Uddhav Thackeray's close confidant Milind Narvekar was also with Aaditya during his meeting with the two leaders.

+Sources said a decision was yet to be taken on whether the two leaders would attend the swearing-in ceremony in Mumbai.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)